dkarkada/dkarkada.github.io/src/content/posts/blog/2024-09-19-derivative.md

 [^2]: Remember to use different indices in the variable of differentiation from those in the expression; there's no contraction between the variable of differentiation and your expression.

 [^3]: Unfortunately, the nomenclature is pretty muddy.
 The term "axis" is used in math to refer to a particular direction in a vector space — that's very different from an axis of a tensor.
-What's worse, the "size" of a tensor axis is the dimension of the vector space that axis acts on, but pytorch uses "dimensions" to refer to the axes themselves.
-This ambiguity is avoided in numpy, which uses the kwarg "axis" to refer to an axis.
-Both numpy and pytorch use attribute "shape" to refer to the sizes of each axis (i.e., the geometric dimension of each corresponding vector space).
+What's worse, the "size" of a tensor axis is the dimension of the vector space that axis acts on, but PyTorch uses "dimensions" to refer to the axes themselves.
+This ambiguity is avoided in NumPy, which uses the kwarg "axis" to refer to an axis.
+Both NumPy and PyTorch use attribute "shape" to refer to the sizes of each axis (i.e., the geometric dimension of each corresponding vector space).